80 80 NVO

 Status: Undergoing Restoration

-Delivered in 1962 to Gotham based operator South Notts, 80 was the last bus ordered by this operator with an exposed front radiator.
-It has a body seating 33 passengers upstairs and 32 downstairs.
-It was built to a low bridge layout which meant that the upper deck seats are arranged in rows of four, with a sunken gangway down the offside.
+It was built to a low bridge layout, which meant that the upper deck seats are arranged in rows of four, with a sunken gangway running down the offside.
+This distinctive configuration allowed the overall vehicle height to be reduced without drastically compromising seating capacity.
 The reason for South Notts buying buses with this layout, which had a lower overall height as a result, was the 13’ 6” Great Central Railway bridge on Wilford Lane.
+This low bridge presented a permanent operating constraint, and vehicles exceeding the height restriction would have been unable to serve key routes.
+The low bridge design therefore represented a practical engineering solution to a local infrastructure challenge, and became a defining feature of the South Notts fleet.